History of Avengers: Endgame in Timeline

 In early November 2018, the Russos began working with Alan Silvestri on the Endgame score.

-On December 7, 2018, Marvel Studios released the first trailer for Avengers: Endgame.
-It garnered 289 million views in its first 24 hours, breaking the record set by Avengers: Infinity War.
-The trailer generated 549,000 mentions on Twitter within the first 24 hours as well.
+On December 7, 2018, the first trailer for Avengers: Endgame was released.
+It was viewed 289 million times in its first 24 hours, becoming the most-viewed trailer in that time period, surpassing the record of Avengers: Infinity War.
+The trailer also generated 549,000 mentions on Twitter in the first 24 hours, setting a record for film trailer conversation.

-In December 2018, the official title, Avengers: Endgame, and the final U.S. release date of April 26, 2019, were revealed with the film's first trailer.
+In December 2018, the film's official title, Avengers: Endgame, and final U.S. release date of April 26, 2019, were revealed with the film's first trailer.

 Loading Video...